shokhrukhkh/Loan-Calculator-Project-App-built-on-React/README.md

 # 1-reactProject
 Welcome

-This is Loan Calculator App
+This is Loan Calculator App visit <a href="https://loancalculatorapp.netlify.com/">here</a>

 Installing it.
 Write on your terminal: